starcitizen-lug/lug-helper/README.md

 - `Reset Helper configs`
   - Delete the configs saved by the helper in *$XDG_CONFIG_HOME/starcitizen-lug/*

+- `Show the LUG Wiki`
+  - Display a link to the LUG Wiki for help with installation and troubleshooting

 `Get a random Penguin's Star Citizen referral code`
 - Display a referral code for a random member of the Star Citizen Linux Users Group.